LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/blended-accounts.md

 layout: newAgentWorkspace
 ---

-For brands using LiveEngage, there are currently two conversation types:
+For brands using the Conversational Cloud, there are currently two conversation types:

 * **Live chat**: A single exchange of a live conversation between consumer and agent.
 Live chats have a clear start and end to a conversation and once a live chat ends, it will not continue.
 Consumers have the option to start a new live chat with a new agent.